caleboki/tighten-code-challenge/README.md

 ## API Documentation

 The API documentation provides a comprehensive and interactive overview of all available endpoints, request parameters, and response formats.
+Some of the endpoints are:

+- `GET /v1/capybaras`: List all capybaras.
+- `POST /v1/capybaras`: Add a new capybara.

-You can access the interactive API documentation at: http://localhost/api/documentation
+You can access details of the other endpoints and an interactive API documentation at: http://localhost/api/documentation